rawphp-framework/rawphp-docs/docs/cookbook/database-eloquent.md

 Steps:
 * Specify the database details in `config/DatabaseConfig.php`
 * Enable them in  `config/DatabaseConfig.php`.
 Laravel is enabled by default, to enable CakePHP just uncomment it.
-* Import them in the Model files you wish to use eg.
+* Import them in the Model files you wish to use eg. `User.php`

 ## Configure Eloquent